About Willcox

 About the City of Willcox

-The City of Willcox was founded in 1877, at that time it was known as Mahley’s Camp.
+The City of Willcox was founded in 1880, at that time it was known as Maley’s Camp.
 In 1880 the Southern Pacific Railroad built the Railroad Depot and when the first train stopped in the small camp General Orlando B. Wilcox was on board, those spectators recognizing the General began chanting “Wilcox!
 Wilcox!
 Wilcox!”
 A reporter from Tucson went back and reported in the Arizona Daily Star about the new railroad town known as Wilcox.
 In 1885 the town had a population of 500 residents.
 The City of Willcox was incorporated in 1915.

 Other Willcox Facts